25prabhu10/notes/docs/Languages/C Sharp/C Sharp.md

 1. Properties:

-   - Properties are function members that encapsulate a piece of an object’s state, such as a button’s color or a label’s text.
+   - Properties are function members that encapsulate a piece of an object's state, such as a button's color or a label's text.

 2. Methods